 This section describes how to change the terminal parameters using the terminal commands.
-The capability applies only to two-step translations.
-The new settings temporarily override those made with the line subcommands, remaining in effect only until the user exits the system show terminal show users [all]
+The new settings temporarily override those made with the line subcommands, remaining in effect only until the user exits the system.
+All terminal commands are available at the user level prompt (>).